 The title says it all- four MILLION monthly views, you mean yearly right?!
 Nope, we’ve managed to break the Pinterest code and have consistently been getting 9-10 million views each month on the platform; and 35,000 followers!!
 This, in turn, leads to tens of thousands of monthly page view on this website.
 The best part is, it only takes a few hours of maintenance a week.
 Yes, starting off takes a little time, but once you get in the zone, pinning will become the easiest part of your social strategy.
 Annnnd it will also create the most traction.
-So is your mind blown yet?
+Ready for the mind blowing Pinterest tips?

 Before we dive into the Pinterest tips, let’s clarify one thing.
 Pinterest is not a social media platform.
 The biggest mistake people make is treating it as such.
 Pinterest is essentially a search engine.
 Treat it like you would treat Google search.
 Let’s think about it for a second: why do you use Pinterest?
 To research and discover topics…right?
 The second you start treating Pinterest like a search engine, you’ll see a huge difference in reach.